Morris County

 Overview

-This page provides a brief overview of Morris County RACES operations as cited in the official Morris County RACES plan and it's stated goals.
+This page provides a brief overview of Morris County RACES operations and it's stated goals.

-The Morris County RACES (Radio Amateur Civil Emergency Services) Unit provides communications for the Office of Emergency Management (OEM) of Morris County, N.J. on the amateur radio frequencies.
+The Morris County RACES (Radio Amateur Civil Emergency Services) Unit provides communications for the Morris County Office of Emergency Management (OEM) of Morris County, N.J. on the amateur radio frequencies.

 Generally, these communications are between the Morris County OEM and: